yolosec/deadcodeBlog/_posts/2016-06-14-UPC-UBEE-EVW3226-WPA2-Reversing.markdown

 ## Conclusion {#conclusion}
 We managed to reverse engineer both the default WiFi WPA2 password generator function and default SSID generator functions from router UBEE EVW3226.
+It works for WiFi networks with SSID of the form `UPC1234567` (7 digits).

 The only input of the functions is the MAC address of the device.
 This MAC address does not exactly match BSSID, but is slightly shifted.
 The shift is constant for all routers with this firmware.